BaiToshoo/Tic-Tac-Toe/README.md

 ## Deployment

 This project is deployed to Azure.
-You can access the live version [here](https://jolly-flower-007158d03.5.azurestaticapps.net).
+You can access the live version [here](https://jolly-flower-007158d03.5.azurestaticapps.net) or use [gitHubPages](https://baitoshoo.github.io/Tic-Tac-Toe/).

 ## License